visgl/deck.gl/examples/website/3d-tiles/README.md

 npm install
 # or
 yarn
-# bundle and serve the app with webpack
+# bundle and serve the app with vite
 npm start
 ```